 When a company is focused on a single product, it loses the opportunity to solve its customers’ other problems, which can be bad for two reasons.
 The first (and quite obvious) is the fact that you miss an opportunity to earn new revenue.
-The second (not so obvious) reason is the risk of losing the customer, because when she looks for who can solve this other problem, she may find someone who not only solves this other problem, but also the initial problem that your product already solves, and this customer may decide to move all her needs to this new supplier.
+The second (not so obvious) reason is the risk of losing the customer.
+When she looks for who can solve this other problem, she may find someone who solves not only this other problem but also the initial problem that your product already solves.
+This customer may decide to move all her needs to this new supplier.

 On the other hand, diversification also has its disadvantages.
 The first is that more investment is required to take care of more than one product.
-You will need a development team for each of your products, and this can be costly.
+You will need a development team for each product, which can be costly.

 Another disadvantage is the waste inherent in the structure of different groups working on similar things.
-For example, at Locaweb we have several products designed to allow customers to send emails; the email product itself, website hosting, reseller hosting, email marketing and SMTP.
-Because there are different teams that take care of each of these products, their architecture does not necessarily leverage the learning and infrastructure of each other.
+For example, at Locaweb, we have several products designed to allow customers to send emails; the email product itself, website hosting, reseller hosting, email marketing and SMTP.
+Because different teams take care of each of these products, their architecture does not necessarily leverage the learning and infrastructure of each other.

 To be able to choose between these two strategies, one has to look at both internal and external factors.

 The internal factor to be looked at and understood is the company culture.
 If your company has a culture that values â€‹â€‹entrepreneurship highly, it is very likely that diversification is most appropriate.
 On the other hand, if the company’s culture values â€‹â€‹excellence very much, it is most appropriate to adopt a single product focus strategy.
 In Locaweb’s case, we have always had a very strong entrepreneurial spirit from the founders.
 While excellence is important to Locaweb, entrepreneurship is more.
 On the other hand, Conta Azul culture was always focused on excellence, which is clear in the focus on one product.